rahul447/Marco-Polo/README.md

 ## Managing the project with Grunt

-* Runs eslint, babel:dist and mochaTest
+* Runs babel:dist and mochatest

     ```
     grunt